ScaledMarkets/dabl/langref/README.md

 DABL has four types of comment:
 <ol>
 <li>Single line comment: all text after <code>//</code> through the end of the line is
-	treated as a comment.
+	treated as a comment.</li>
 <li>Single line syntactic comment: Same as single line comment, except that the
 	comment begins with <code>///</code>.
 In addition, the comment is syntactically associated with the DABL construct immediately prior to the comment.
-This is useful for documentation generation tools.
+This is useful for documentation generation tools.</li>
 <li>Multi-line comments: all text between <code>/*</code> and <code>*/</code>, possibly spanning
-	multiple lines, is treated as a comment.
+	multiple lines, is treated as a comment.</li>
 <li>Multi-line syntactic comment: Same as a multi-line comment, but the delimiters are
 	<code>//*</code> and <code>*//</code> to begin and end the comment, respectively.
 	In addition, the comment is synactically associated with the DABL construct that immediately follows the comment.
-This is useful for documentation generation tools.
+This is useful for documentation generation tools.</li>
 </ol>

 ## Line Continuation